TomatoCube18/tutorial-hungry-dino-part-1/README.md

 3. Change the value from **0** to **290**
 4. Make sure the sprite's name is **dino**

+Do you know you can also control the simulator using your keyboard?

 ### ~ tutorialhint
 ![screenshots](https://raw.githubusercontent.com/TomatoCube18/tutorial-hungry-dino-part-1/master/assets/Screenshot_15.png)